 Write with self compassion

 A good rule of thumb is, if you can’t imagine speaking to your best friend the way you are talking to yourself, change the way you are talking to yourself.
-In writing, write about yourself the way you’d write about a friend.
-For me, that looked like this:
+Self care and self compassion are critical for good mental health and for writing that heals.

 This exercise is about bringing a validating perspective to the present moment.
 The idea behind it is to allow yourself to recognize the pain, validate it, then encourage yourself that it won’t be present forever, emotions come and go like waves.
+This journaling technique a powerful way to heal with writing.
 Below is an example from my own writing:

 Right now….right now it’s the pit in my stomach, it’s the hysterical feeling on the inside that makes me want to jump out of my skin, run far away and hide from the world.
 Right now, it’s pain and suffering, it’s tears and nausea, feeling gross and ashamed.

 One day….it will be freedom.
 It will be my answer.
 One day this past will no longer be my present.
 One day I will see myself stronger, bolder, assertive.
 One day, because I came through this, I will be the person I want to be, in part because of this.
 The moment right now, will not be my forever.
 One day this will be just another memory, no more, no less.

 Why?
 Because there is always hope and healing for those who are willing to fight the good fight.